yuwchen/MultiPA/README.md

     (e.g., transcript: very very -> return (s1, e1, very), (s2, e2, very) instead of (s1, e2, very))
     -> However, in some cases, the model will still return only one alignment result, leading to the mismatch between words in the input sentence and the alignedd words.

+## MultiPA data

+Pilot dataset for real-world open response scenario speech assessment.
+Coming soon ..?

 ## Citation
+Please cite our paper if you find this repository useful.